lchipham/MinhHa_Web/content/project/project 6/index.md

   name: Gallery
   url: https://www.behance.net/gallery/182857263/Ams-Media

-summary: Official media club of Hanoi-Amsterdam High School
+summary: As a director of content of the official media club of Hanoi-Amsterdam High School, I provided overall leadership to the school's media initiatives, strategically planning and executing its annual programs, contents and calendar of activities.
+I also supervised 10-members working under the Content department of Ams Media.

 tags:
 - School